coredns/policy/README.md

 ~~~

 ### Kubernetes Metadata Multi-Tenancy Policy
-This example shows how *firewall* could be useful in a Kubernetes based multi-tenancy application.
+This example shows how *firewall* could be useful in a Kubernetes-based multi-tenancy application.
 It uses the *kubernetes*
 plugin metadata to prevent Pods in certain Namespaces from looking up Services in other Namespaces.
 Specifically, if the requesting Pod is in a Namespace beginning with 'tenant-', it permits only lookups to
 Services that are in the same Namespace or in the 'default' Namespace.
 Note here that `pods verified` is
-required in the *kubernetes* plugin to enable the `[kubernetes/client-namespace]` metadata variable.
+required in the *kubernetes* plugin to enable the use of the `[kubernetes/client-namespace]` metadata variable.
 Also note that
-this is at the DNS level only, and does not prevent network access between tenant Namespaces, e.g. if Service IPs are known.
+this is at the DNS level only, and does not prevent network access between tenant Namespaces, e.g., if Service IPs are known.

 ~~~ corefile
 cluster.local {